Thomas Carneal

 South Korea Has Grown Differently than the Rest of Asia

 Thomas Carneal notes how different South Korea is now.
-He is impressed with the number of church steeples and the friendliness of the people.
+He was impressed with the number of church steeples and the friendliness of the people.

 Share YouTube: